ZaidPathan/z-wisdom/README.md

 1. Stay hydrated.
 1. Don't give opinion without being explicitly asked.
 1. Leave every shallow work/act like watching reels, social media scroll etc. Always work on deep tasks whether it's planning, building, learning or anything.
+1. When someone blames you, don't just accept it without finding the truth, be just even if it's good for you or against you.